 MODIFICATION, AMENDMENT

-This Letter of Intent may be modified at any time by the mutual written consent of both Organizations.
+This Letter of Intent may be modified at any time by the mutual written consent of both the IOTC and the MOP to SIOFA.

 LEGAL STATUS

-This LoI does not create legally binding rights and obligations.
-This LoI does not alter the obligations of Members or Parties of either Organisation to comply with the Conservation and Management Measures adopted under the IOTC Convention and the SIOFA.
+This Letter of Intent does not create or alter legally binding rights and obligations.

 COMING INTO EFFECT AND TERMINATION

-This LoI will continue to operate for five years from the date of signature.
-At that stage both sides will review the operation of the LoI and decide whether it will be renewed or modified.
+This Letter of Intent will continue to operate for five years from the date of signature.
+At that stage both sides will review the operation of the Letter of Intent and decide whether it will be renewed or modified.

-Either side may terminate this LoI by giving six months prior written notice to the other side.
+Either side may terminate this Letter of I ntent by giving six months prior written notice to the other side.

-This LoI will come into effect on the day of signature.
+This Letter of Intent will come into effect on the day of both signatures.

-Signed on behalf of the Indian Ocean Tuna Commission and the Southern Indian Ocean Fisheries Agreement:
+Signed on behalf of the Indian Ocean Tuna Commission and the Meeting of the Parties to the Southern Indian Ocean Fisheries Agreement including its subsidiaries bodies: